This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 ‘Finite,’ Nev muttered.

 Harry redid the spell, producing a perfect replica of the cap.
 I should really just stop coming to lessons.
 He pressed his fingertips to the acorn necklace beneath his robes.
 I wish I could just leave and go to France.
 A soft melancholy swelled up within his chest.
-Hogwarts no longer feels like home.
-The willow tree’s where my heart is now.
+No. He stamped the feeling out.
+No hoping.
+Wishes are made.

 ‘Can you tell Professor Sinistra that I’m feeling ill?’
 Harry asked.

 ‘Are you even feeling sick?’
-Nev paused in his attempt to cast the charm.
-Bottle caps spilt everywhere.
+Nev paused in his attempt to cast the charm and bottle caps spilt everywhere.
 ‘Bloody hell.
 Finite.’

 ‘Of a sort,’ Harry said.